You’ll be on the water often if you’re a fly-fishing fisherman.

-This is why we’ve put together a list of reliability features below that can help you find the best inflatable life vest for fly fishing!
+This is why we’ve compiled a list of reliability features below to help you find the best inflatable life vest for fly fishing!

-Strong Air Chambers: Since the inflatable consists of multiple chambers, the size and strength of the air pockets are important.
+Strong Air Chambers: Since the inflatable consists of multiple chambers, the size and strength of the air pockets are essential.

 The more chambers present in a vest will give you more time to activate your flotation device before it starts to deflate.

-Multiple Buoyancy Ratings: The buoyancy of an inflatable life vest will indicate how much weight it can hold before the air chambers start to deflate.
-Some models can hold up to 200 lbs, but they’re usually for commercial use only.
+Multiple Buoyancy Ratings: The buoyancy of an inflatable life vest will indicate how much weight it can hold before the air chambers deflate.
+Some models can hold up to 200 lb but are usually for commercial use only.

-Some inflatables that are designed for recreational use have multiple buoyancies as well: a high buoyancy for adults (around 5 lbs) and low for kids (approximately 3 lbs)
+Some inflatables that are designed for recreational use have multiple buoyancies as well: a high buoyancy for adults (around 5 lbs) and a low for kids (approximately 3 kg)